ajmal017/stock_trend_finder/ideas.md

   - Split into its own app
   - Conslidate hashtags
     - have hierarchial - supercategory groupings
-  - Gold nugget indicator
+  - Gold nugget indicator for gold stocks/silver
-  - Convert Twit note to text data type
+  - Capture note with delay for when doing one screen
   - ~~Edit the Twits~~

 * Dividend yield scanner
 * Scrape 13Fs from SEC website (EDGAR project)
+* 200DMA break - turning point (gets above the 200 and curvature shifts) - RDUS, NVDA
+* Highlight stocks of interest on the scans
+* Research engulfing candles

 * Options open interest
   - Chart of SPY open interest, next 5 or so weekly expirations and open interest at strikes